jonasmcferreira/whiteiron/jhed-wasteland/four-villages.md

 ## Dhuren Tol

+**Description:**

+Welcome to Duren Thol, one of the unique border towns of the Jhed Continent.
+This village, inhabited by around 50 dwarves, exudes an eerie yet bustling atmosphere.
+As you arrive, the first thing you notice is the constant presence of skeletons patrolling the streets and performing various menial tasks, albeit poorly.
+Despite the unsettling sight, the town is alive and its inhabitants are well.

+The dwarves of Duren Thol are resilient and industrious, primarily engaged in mining activities to extract stone and precious gems, which are their main trade resources.
+The town is known for its excellent quality stone and gems, making it a valuable settlement for obtaining mined materials.

+A unique agreement exists in Duren Thol: whenever a resident dies or reaches the end of their life, they are offered the chance to be converted into an undead worker, a practice regarded with honor and respect.
+These undead workers are called **The Volunteers** by the townsfolk, a title that reflects both reverence and practicality.

+The constant patrolling and laboring of these Volunteers contribute to the town's smooth functioning.
+However, it is obvious to any observer that a necromancer is present in the village, though their identity remains a mystery.
+The inhabitants understand that uncovering and eliminating the necromancer would be detrimental, as the undead workers kept underground would turn on the town.
+Thus, the necromancer's presence is tacitly accepted, and the town continues to run efficiently under this dark yet effective system.

+Necromancer (unknown) - controls undead, but lost in Jhed Wasteland Fizwidget - gnome inventor, crafter of The Gliding Cloud.
+Attempting to craft a ship to endure Jhed Wasteland

 ### Three Dwarves - Leader

 **Goal**: To make Dhuran Tol the center of the empire of J'hed